CHAPTER B:

 Setting up an Effective Country-Level Humanitarian Coordination Architecture

 The types of coordination mechanisms established, their duration and their location (national, subnational) depend on the scale and complexity of the response as well as the type of crisis.
-To help ensure buy-in, it is important for RCs to focus on the added value of coordination.
-Overall, coordination structures should be light and streamlined to improve how humanitarian actors collectively meet the priority needs of affected people, without duplication or gaps.
+At the start of a crisis, it is important for the HC to highlight the importance of emergency responders’ engagement in coordination mechanisms, not only to ensure the quality and efficiency of the overall response, but also in terms of the value added of information-sharing and joint planning to their own programmatic work.

 35 In conflict situations in which the State is a party to the conflict, humanitarian coordination may need to happen with limited State involvement to ensure that affected people have access to humanitarian protection and assistance, independent of whether the State controls the territory on which they reside.

-36 In refugee situations or mixed situations involving IDPs and refugees, UNHCR plays an integral role in the humanitarian architecture – see section A.3.
+37 In refugee situations or mixed situations involving IDPs and refugees, UNHCR plays an integral role in the humanitarian architecture – see section A.3.

 Edward Kallon – Humanitarian Architecture